toilatester/iTester-QLeade-Program/programming-language-for-tester-assignment/assignment.md

    - Example Input: `addBook('JavaScript: The Good Parts', 'Douglas Crockford', '9780596517748'), searchBook('JavaScript: The Good Parts')`
    - Example Output: `{ title: 'JavaScript: The Good Parts', author: 'Douglas Crockford', ISBN: '9780596517748' }`
    - Explanation: The `addBook` function adds a new book to the system, and `searchBook` returns the details of the book if found.

+33. **Write a JavaScript function filterActiveUsers that takes a JSON array of user objects and returns a new array containing only the objects where the isActive property is true.**
+    - Write a function to filter the list of active profile from the file person.json and create a new file "active_persons.json" to append all the active profile to that file